A-t-l-as/A-t-l-as/README.md

 [Link to the moddb page](https://www.moddb.com/mods/fanmade-gold-edition) <br>

 ### Programming
-I study computer science and program in C++/Java on a daily basis.
+I study computer science and program in C++/Java on a daily basis. <br>
-I really enjoy programming graphical interfaces in Java Swing and Qt in C++.
+I really enjoy programming graphical interfaces in Java Swing and Qt in C++. <br>
-I like tinkering with BSD or GNU/Linux operating systems.
+I like tinkering with BSD or GNU/Linux operating systems. <br>

 ### PL: